vibrationtoolbox/ovtoolbox/Readme.rst

 1. Run `Octave`_

-2. Change directories to your download directory (you need to figure out the name and location for your machine).
+2. Change directories to your download directory.
+You need to figure out the name and location for your machine.
 For me:

    :code:`cd ~/Downloads`

-3. Install using the :code:`pkg` command in `Octave`_.
+3. Install using the :code:`pkg` command in `Octave`_

    :code:`pkg install ovtoolbox-master.zip`

 To update:
 -------------
+In `Octave`_

 :code:`pkg update vtoolbox`

 To remove:
 ------------
+In `Octave`_

 :code:`pkg uninstall ovtoolbox`